ballerina-platform/ballerina-dev-website/swan-lake/learn/keeping-ballerina-up-to-date.md

 ### Release channels

 Ballerina distributions are released on two different release channels at the moment: patch releases and minor releases.
 Both these channels distribute stable versions.
 We don’t yet have a release channel for nightly builds that give you access to the latest, perhaps unstable features.

 Ballerina distribution releases strictly follow [SemVer](https://semver.org/) with major.minor.patch version numbers.

 #### Patch release channel

 This channel gives you access to patch releases of Ballerina distributions that contain bug fixes and fixes for critical stability and security issues.
 These releases are strictly time-bound and happen every two weeks.
 Occasionally,  you would see on-demand patch releases as well.

-*Example patch releases: jballerina-1.0.6, jballerina-1.1.5, jballerina-1.1.10*
+*Example patch releases: 1.0.6, 1.1.5, 1.1.10*

 #### Minor release channel

 This channel gives you access to feature releases of Ballerina distributions.
 Ballerina programs that you’ve written today should continue to work on these minor releases.
 There will be four minor releases a year.
 You will get access to a minor release on the 3rd Wednesday of the 3rd month of every quarter.

-*Example minor releases: jballerina 1.1.0, jballerina 1.2.0, jballerina 1.3.0*
+*Example minor releases: 1.1.0, 1.2.0, 1.3.0*

 #### Release maintenance

 - We maintain a minor release 1.x.0 by issuing a series of patch releases 1.x.y.
 The maintenance of a particular minor release stops when there are two newer minor releases available.
-- In other words, patch releases for jBallerina 1.x.0 stop when jBallerina 1.(x+2).0 is released.
-E.g., when jBallerina 1.2 is available, we stop maintaining jBallerina 1.0.0.
+- In other words, patch releases for 1.x.0 stop when jBallerina 1.(x+2).0 is released.
+E.g., when 1.2 is available, we stop maintaining 1.0.0.

 ## Keeping Ballerina upto date